 If you're writing your melody in addition to your song lyrics, you'll want to keep a recording of that melody so that you won't forget it.
 You can use a physical voice recorder, or you can use a free app that is on any type of phone.

 You can also use a microphone and a DAW (Digital Audio Workspace like ProTools or LogicPro) if you're feeling fancy and professional like I often do.
-When writing songs, I'm often already in the studio, so I record my melodic ideas in LogicPro and sometimes go straight to the final recording process on the same day if I'm really feeling like the song came to me easily.
+When writing songs, I'm often already in the studio, so I record my melodic ideas in LogicPro and sometimes go straight to the final recording process on the same day if I really feel like the song came to me easily.

 Related Post: How To Make Money As A Songwriter